 “‘A Writer Deserves to be Paid for His Work’: Progressive American Writers, Foreign Royalties, and the Limits of Soviet Internationalism in the Mid-to-Late 1950s,” Europe’s Internationalists: Rethinking the Short Twentieth Century, eds.
 Jessica Reinisch and David Brydan (Bloomsbury, 2021)

 This chapter looks at the efforts of American ‘progressive’ writers and their allies in the Soviet Union, who attempted to sway the Soviet government to abandon its reluctance to embrace international copyright protections in the mid-1950s, as the Soviet Union engaged in expanded cultural exchange with the West in the wake of the Geneva Convention.
 It focuses on the case of Howard Fast, one of the most published foreign authors in the Soviet Union at the time and perhaps the most quintessential ‘progressive’ American writer from the Soviet perspective.
 Fast expressed increasingly bitter grievances about the Soviet government’s failure to pay him consistent royalties as he grew disillusioned with Soviet socialism and with the Communist Party.
-The conflict between progressive writers and Soviet authorities, this chapter shows, reveals a clash of understanding of the benefits of internationalism in the context of the Cold war.
+The conflict between progressive writers and Soviet authorities, this chapter shows, reveals a clash of understandings of the benefits of internationalism in the context of the Cold war.